Torsion phenomena for zero-cycles on a product of curves over a number field: Finiteness of

-This construction can be used to compute many explicit examples; for instance, setting $s=1$ and searching through elliptic curves of height at most $60^6$, the second author computed $27062$ pairwise non-isomorphic rank $1$ elliptic curves $E_{1,t}$ with $t\in k\setminus D_1$.
+As an example, setting $s=1$ and searching through elliptic curves of height at most $60^6$, the second author computed $27062$ pairwise non-isomorphic rank $1$ elliptic curves in $S_1$.
 More generally, for any fixed value of $s\in (k\setminus k^2)\cup\{1\}$, the one-parameter family $E_{s,t}$ (considered as an elliptic curve over $k(t)$) has generic rank $1$, with $P_{s,t}$ a point of infinite order~\cite[Proposition 5.3]{Love2020}.
 It is believed that any such family should have infinitely many specializations of rank $1$.
-If this is true, then any $s\in (k\setminus k^2)\cup\{1\}$ can be used to define a set $S$ satisfying the conditions of \autoref{corollaryS} that contains infinitely many rank $1$ curves, pairwise non-isogenous over $\Q$.
+If this is true, then for any $s\in (k\setminus k^2)\cup\{1\}$, the set $S_s$ will contain an infinite set of rank $1$ curves, pairwise non-isogenous over $\Q$, all of whose pairwise products have finite $F^2(X)\new$.

 We mention a few words about the construction.
 Let $E_1$ and $E_2$ be rank $1$ elliptic curves over $k$, and consider the degree $2$ map $\pi:E_1\times E_2\to Y$ obtained by taking the quotient by negation.
 The family $E_{s,t}$ is defined in order to guarantee existence of a rational curve in $Y$ passing through both $\pi(P_{s,t_1},P_{s,t_2})$ and $\pi(O_1,O_2)$.